 - Use diverse types of media.
 This can make a big difference, because no matter how great your posts are, they’ll likely still have to compete with all the other posts in users’ feeds.
 Toss in some video and pictures to increase visibility and engagement.

 - Ask for feedback, making use of polls.
-I’ve said it before, and I’ll say it again: people love to give their opinions, and in a group setting, asking for feedback shows that you really care about the members’ opinions.
+I’ve said it before, and I’ll repeat it: people love to give their opinions, and in a group setting, asking for feedback shows that you really care about the members’ opinions.
 It also helps with that level of exclusivity: if only members get to weigh in on new features or panels at an event, who wouldn’t want to be in that group?!

-You’ll ask your question in the box where you normally post a status, and then you can add different options underneath.
-You can also choose whether you want to allow people to add their own options, or to select multiple options.
+You’ll ask your question in the box where you usually post a status, and then you can add different options underneath.
+You can also choose whether you want to allow people to add their own choices, or to select multiple options.